 1) Enabling the ability to quote

-2) Improving quoting accuracy
+2) Improving quote accuracy

 Historically, providing a customer with a quote would require an account rep to consult at least three Excel Workbooks—four for international sales—and the creation of a new deal-specific workbook for calculations.
 This deal-specific workbook could see multiple worksheets created in response to different quoting scenarios and customer feedback.
 When creating a quote, the sales rep would have to take it on faith that he or she was accessing the most current, approved pricing information as well as the most current channel partner entitlements.

-By moving to a price book managed by Salesforce CPQ and accessed from the Cloud, the company could be sure that its reps were always using the most recent prices, discount levels and payment terms, across its four core products as well as the 400 configurations and ancillary services that it offered.
+By moving to a price book managed by Salesforce CPQ and accessed from the Cloud, our client could be sure that its reps were always using the most recent prices, discount levels and payment terms, across its four core products as well as the 400 configurations and ancillary services that it offered.
 By codifying business rules, such as geographic pricing and partner or customer-specific discounts, quote calculations could be automated, and the company was able to remove the margin for error typical of manual calculations.
-Consequently, it was able to vastly improve the accuracy of the quoting process, leading to improved profitability
+Consequently, it was able to vastly improve the accuracy of the quoting process, leading to improved profitability.

 As of its initial implementation, the company can address 80% of its quoting needs with Salesforce CPQ.
 It continues to use some exceptions to retain some flexibility in the quoting process to support its existing channel partners and end customers.
-That being said, the company intends to standardise on Salesforce CPQ for all channel agreements going forward.

 3) Subscription management (and service contracts)